ros2/rmw_cyclonedds/shared_memory_support.md

 1. Liveliness: Automatic
 2. Deadline: Infinity (0)
 3. Reliability: Reliable or Best Effort
-4. Durability: Volatile
+4. Durability: Volatile or Transient Local
 5. History: Keep Last

-    - with history depth no larger than PubHistoryCapacity (in the configuration file)
+The Keep Last history depth of a writer cannot be larger than the maximum capacity allowed by an iceoryx publisher (currently 16).
+Otherwise the network stack is implictly used.

-These settings (with Reliability: Reliable) are used by default and applicable to a wide range of applications.
+The ROS 2 default settings Reliable, Volatile and Keep Last(10) are supported and applicable to a wide range of applications.

 ### Number of subscriptions per Process